-4) How Do I Choose and Teach Texts for My Students Within and Beyond the Canon?
+4) How Do I Choose and Teach Beyond the Canon?

-5) How Do I Use of Multimodal/Digital Tools for Responding to and Creating Multimodal Texts?
+5) Use of Multimodal/Digital Tools for Responding to and Creating Multimodal/Digital Texts

 Part 3: How Will I Teach Literature?

-6) How Do I Foster Different Ways for Talking and Writing about Literature?
+6) How Do I Foster Different Ways of Talking and Writing about Literature?

-7) How Do I Encourage Students to Respond Critically to Literature Through Adopting Multiple Perspectives?
+7) How Do I Encourage Students to Respond to Literature Through Multiple Critical Perspectives?

 8) How Do I Engage Students in Writing and Enacting Literary Texts?

-9) How Do I Support Students to Write and Respond to Poetry and Spoken Word?
+9) How Can I Engage Students in Responding to Poetry and Spoken Word?